 The study will explore whether combining CPAP with a mandibular advancement device (MAD) is better than using CPAP alone, by improving compliance.

-“OSA has a huge impact on people, their health and the economy,” said Dr Tim Quinnell, Consultant Respiratory and Sleep Physician at Royal Papworth Hospital NHS Foundation Trust, which is leading the study.
+“OSA has a huge impact on people, their health and the economy,” said Dr Tim Quinnell, Consultant Respiratory and Sleep Physician, who is leading the study.

 “Poor quality of sleep has a negative impact on daytime functioning and quality of life.
 This leads to a greater likelihood of excessive daytime sleepiness, poor concentration and memory, irritability, and an increased risk of being involved in road traffic accidents.